April · Fair Housing Month

 The realityReligion (federal) and creed (Washington) are both protected.
 You can't condition a sale on the buyer's religion, advertise for a faith, or screen by church affiliation — the seller's preferences don't override fair-housing law, and marketing language that signals preference violates HUD guidance.

-Your moveRedirect.
-"I know this house has meant a lot to your family.
+A fair-housing moveA fair-housing-minded agent redirects: "I know this house has meant a lot to your family.
 Once it sells, it's the buyer's — and we can't choose them by faith.
-If there's a story you want to pass on, leave a letter.
-We just can't use it to filter offers."
+Offers get evaluated on price and terms, not on who the buyer is."

 Tacoma local · Rental Housing Code